-I will present a keynote “Exploring Testing from First Principles”.
+I presented a keynote “Exploring Testing from First Principles”.
 Where I treat testing as something we can build a model of by asking common sense questions, and see how far this approach takes us in developing thought processes around technical and technical knowledge.

-I will also present the full day version of my “Testability workshop” looking at the different attributes, skills and thought processes around Testability.
+I also presented the full day version of my “Testability workshop” looking at the different attributes, skills and thought processes around Testability.

 November 12th - 15th, 2018

 What if we knew nothing about testing, how would we start?
 Does our every day life provides the tools we need to help us investigate a domain and develop the necessary skills we need to survive?
 This talk will start by assuming that about Software Testing and Technical software testing we know nothing.
 And then, using a process of questioning and exploration we will see how far we get in terms of building a model of Software Testing and Testing an application from a Technical perspective.

 Over the course of the presentation, we will see a repeatable process of working from first principles to improve our knowledge, experience and skills.
 We will see that we can learn to perform complicated and technical software testing activities without having to adopt a complex understanding of software testing.

 I plan to demonstrate that use of questions like "How do we know?"
 "How can I tell?"
 "What does that mean?" can lead us through a process of learning and mastery such that we can build our models of testing and our skill sets from first principles and that we do not need to overcomplicate our testing and we do not need to ask "why?".
 I will explain that "Why?" is a belief chain question, and we really want to focus on observable models of reality rather than 'beliefs' and 'common knowledge' about software testing.